Do Calcium Supplements Help You Grow Taller?

 Osteoporosis is a dangerous and life-threatening condition in which the bones get weaker as a result of impaired calcium absorption.
 As we get older, our bodies aren't able to store adequate calcium in the bones due to leaching.
 Osteoporosis is more widespread and has an earlier onset in women because men start with larger and stronger bones.
 Also, testosterone and estrogen both promote bone health.

 Women produce significantly less estrogen after menopause, increasing the risk of osteoporosis.
-Osteoporosis is a silent killer because there are often no signs of trouble until a bone fractures or breaks.
+Osteoporosis is a silent killer because there are often no signs of trouble until we suffer bone fractures or breaks.
 This is particularly threatening with hip fractures, which have a high mortality rate.

 Calcium and Kidney Stones